-In surprise summit concession, Trump says he will halt Korea war games
+Trump in surprise summit move says he will halt Korea war games

 World stock markets were little changed on Tuesday, while the U.S. dollar rose slightly against an index of major currencies, as investors brushed aside the summit.

-The two leaders smiled and shook hands at their meeting at the Capella hotel on Singapore’s resort island of Sentosa, and Trump spoke in warm terms of Kim at his news conference afterward.
+The two leaders smiled and shook hands at their meeting at the Capella hotel on Singapore’s resort island of Sentosa, and Trump spoke in warm terms of Kim at his news conference.

 Just a few months ago, Kim was an international pariah accused of ordering the killing of his uncle, a half-brother and hundreds of officials suspected of disloyalty.
 Tens of thousands of North Koreans are imprisoned in labor camps.

-The leaders’ joint statement did not refer to human rights, although Trump said he had raised the issue with Kim, and he believed the North Korean leader wanted to “do the right thing”.
+The leaders’ joint statement did not refer to human rights.
+Trump said he had raised the issue with Kim, and he believed the North Korean leader wanted to “do the right thing.”

-Trump said he expected the denuclearisation process to start “very, very quickly” and it would be verified by “having a lot of people in North Korea”.
+Trump said he expected the denuclearization process to start “very, very quickly” and it would be verified by “having a lot of people in North Korea.”.

 He said Kim had announced that North Korea was destroying a major missile engine-testing site, but sanctions on North Korea would stay in place for now.

-It was unclear if negotiations would lead to denuclearisation, or end with broken promises, as happened in the past, said Anthony Ruggiero, senior fellow at Washington’s Foundation for Defense of Democracies think tank.
+It was unclear if negotiations would lead to denuclearization, or end with broken promises, as happened in the past, said Anthony Ruggiero, senior fellow at Washington’s Foundation for Defense of Democracies think tank.

-“This looks like a restatement of where we left negotiations more than 10 years ago and not a major step forward,” he said.

-But a note of optimism was struck by Christine Ahn, international coordinator for a group called WomenCrossDMZ.

-While acknowledging Trump faced criticism for ceding to much to Kim, Ahn said: “We have stopped the potential for a nuclear war.
-Can’t we just celebrate for a moment that peace is in the air?”
+But Victor Cha, who handled North Korea policy under former President George W. Bush, praised Trump’s unorthodox diplomacy and willingness to engage Kim directly.

+“Despite its many flaws, the Singapore summit represents the start of a diplomatic process that takes us away from the brink of war,” Cha wrote in the New York Times.

-The joint statement said Trump “committed to provide security guarantees” to North Korea and Kim “reaffirmed his firm and unwavering commitment to complete denuclearisation of the Korean Peninsula”.
+The leaders’ joint statement said Trump “committed to provide security guarantees” to North Korea and Kim “reaffirmed his firm and unwavering commitment to complete denuclearization of the Korean Peninsula”.

-North Korea has long rejected unilateral nuclear disarmament, instead referring to the denuclearisation of the peninsula.
+North Korea has long rejected unilateral nuclear disarmament, instead referring to the denuclearization of the peninsula.
 That has always been interpreted as a call for the United States to remove its “nuclear umbrella” protecting South Korea and Japan.

-Kim said after the summit he and Trump had “decided to leave the past behind.
-The world will see a major change.”

-Trump’s meeting with Kim followed days of him berating traditional U.S. allies such as Canada and Germany in trade disputes.
-He left a Group of Seven summit in Canada early last weekend, and described host Prime Minister Justin Trudeau as “very dishonest and weak.”

-The joint statement by Trump and Kim made no mention of the sanctions on North Korea and there was no reference to formally ending the 1950-53 Korean War, which killed millions of people and ended in a truce.
+The joint statement made no mention of the sanctions on North Korea and there was no reference to formally ending the 1950-53 Korean War, which killed millions of people and ended in a truce.

 But it said the two sides had agreed to recover the remains of prisoners of war and soldiers missing in action, so they could be repatriated.

-Daniel Russel, formerly the State Department’s top Asia diplomat under the Obama administration, said the absence of any reference to the North’s ballistic missiles was “glaring.”

-“Trading our defense of South Korea for a promise is a lopsided deal that past presidents could have made but passed on,” he said.
+The Pentagon said on Tuesday that nearly 7,700 U.S. military personnel are unaccounted for from the Korean War.

 Trump said China, North Korea’s main ally, would welcome the progress he and Kim had made.

-Li Nan, senior researcher at Pangoal, a Beijing-based Chinese public policy think tank, said the meeting had only symbolic significance.

-“There is no concrete detail on the denuclearisation of the Korean peninsula and the provision of security guarantees by the United States,” Li said.
-“It is too early to call it a turning point in North Korea-U.S. relations.”
+The English-language China Daily said in an editorial that while it remained to be seen if the talks would be a defining moment in history, the fact that the talks went smoothly was a “positive result”.

+“While no one should expect the summit to have ironed out all the differences and erased the deep-seated mistrust between the two long-time foes, it has ignited hopes that they will be finally able to put an end to their hostility and that the long-standing peninsula issues can finally be resolved.
+These hopes should not be extinguished,” it said.

-Reporting by Steve Holland, Soyoung Kim and Jack Kim; Additional reporting by Dewey Sim, Aradhana Aravindan, Himani Sarkar, Miral Fahmy, John Geddie, Joyce Lee, Grace Lee, Matt Spetalnick and David Brunnstrom in Singapore, Christine Kim in Seoul and Phil Stewart, Doina Chiacu, Patricia Zengerle and Richard Cowan in Washington; Writing by Alistair Bell and Warren Strobel; Editing by Frances Kerry and Peter Cooney
+Reporting by Steve Holland, Soyoung Kim and Jack Kim; Additional reporting by Dewey Sim, Aradhana Aravindan, Himani Sarkar, Miral Fahmy, John Geddie, Joyce Lee, Grace Lee, Matt Spetalnick and David Brunnstrom in Singapore, Christine Kim in Seoul, John Ruwitch in Beijing and Phil Stewart, Doina Chiacu, Patricia Zengerle, Richard Cowan and Idrees Ali in Washington; Writing by Alistair Bell and Warren Strobel; Editing by Frances Kerry, Peter Cooney, Grant McCool